Defending Your Peace of Mind

 - The desirability of retaining any asset, including an interest in a business, corporation, or professional practice, intact and free from any claim or interference by the other party

 - The contribution of each spouse to the acquisition, enhancement, and production of income or the improvement of, or the incurring of liabilities to, both the marital assets and the non-marital assets of the parties

 - The desirability of retaining the marital home as a residence for any dependent child of the marriage, or any other party, when it would be equitable to do so, it is in the best interest of the child or that party, and it is financially feasible for the parties to maintain the residence until the child is emancipated or until exclusive possession is otherwise terminated by a court of competent jurisdiction.
 In making this determination, the court shall first determine if it would be in the best interest of the dependent child to remain in the marital home; and, if not, whether other equities would be served by giving any other party exclusive use and possession of the marital home

 - The intentional dissipation, waste, depletion, or destruction of marital assets after the filing of the petition or within 2 years prior to the filing of the petition

 - Any other factors necessary to do equity and justice between the parties

-Our Orlando attorneys have handled divorce and equitable distribution cases throughout Florida and have proven techniques to aggressively represent you in your divorce case.
+Our team has handled divorce and equitable distribution cases throughout Florida and have proven techniques to aggressively represent you in your divorce case.
 We often employ experts, such as respected forensic accountants and evaluators, to ensure you receive what you are entitled to in your divorce.
 Our Orlando divorce attorneys are at home in a courtroom and will use their trial advocacy skills to present your case to the court.

 If your divorce and equitable distribution case goes to trial, know you will have respected and experienced trial counsel at your side.
-Contact our Orlando family law attorneys today and schedule your consultation.
+Contact us today and schedule your consultation.
 Let our team of aggressive and experienced attorneys start working for you today.